SohamD242/JavaScript-tutorial/README.md

-# js-hindi-youtube
+# js-tutorial
-A code repo for javascript series at Chai aur code youtube channel
+A code repo for javascript related topics

 ---